AdaCore/learn/courses/intro-to-spark/book/01_Overview.rst

        Swap (A, B);
     end Test_Swap;

-Here, in the call to ``Permute``, actual values for parameters ``Y`` and ``Z`` are aliased, which is not allowed in SPARK.
-In fact, in this particular case, this is even a violation of Ada rules so the same error is issued by the compiler.
+Here, the values for parameters ``Y`` and ``Z`` are aliased in the call to ``Permute``, which is not allowed in SPARK.
+In fact, in this particular case, this is even a violation of Ada rules so the same error is issued by the Ada compiler.

-On this example, we see the reason why aliasing is not allowed in SPARK.
-Indeed, since ``Y`` and ``Z`` are :ada:`Positive`, they are passed by copy, and the result of the call to ``Permute`` therefore depends on the order in which they are copied back after the call.
+In this example, we see the reason why aliasing is not allowed in SPARK: since ``Y`` and ``Z`` are :ada:`Positive`, they are passed by copy and the result of the call to ``Permute`` depends on the order in which they're copied back after the call.

 Example #4